houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 * OLED interface for channels, link, signal, battery, volume, RX/PTT status, application menu, settings, lights control and kid mode.
 * Firmware, wiring information, build pictures and CAD documentation to fork and evolve this project.

-## More Than a Walkie Talkie

-Despite being mostly a two-way voice communicator, this project can be used as a Wi-Fi/IoT device handheld controller platform.
-With buttons, display, audio hardware, ESP-NOW radio and regular Wi-Fi capability the same hardware can be re-purposed for controlling IoT/Wi-Fi devices.

-This firmware supports an `RCAR` application to control an RC or tank drive train.
-Black walkie can operate two MG996-type continuous rotation servos via GPIO1 and GPIO3 pins.
-Grey walkie can serve as the handheld remote over ESP-NOW radio.
-Walkie enclosure turns out to be a handheld controller with integrated voice channel.

 <p align="center">
   <img src="Assets/readme/both-walkies-second.jpg" alt="Second side-by-side photo of both ESP32 walkie talkies" width="900">